Why the AQUA study?

 - less than 19 weeks pregnant with a single baby

 - able to speak, read and write in English*

 - able to provide informed consent

-* We are not funded to translate our questionnaires into other languages.
+* We were not funded to translate our questionnaires into other languages.

 What are our participants doing?

 Participants in this study completed a questionnaire (by mail, internet or telephone) at three stages during pregnancy (at less than 19 weeks, about 26 weeks and then about 36 weeks of pregnancy) and twice after birth, at one and two years of age.
 These surveys included questions about pregnancy and conception, general health and lifestyle, drinking habits, diet during pregnancy and the child's early development.
 Mothers will again be invited to complete a questionnaire about their child's development in their first years of school (see AQUA at 6).

 For more information about the questionnaires please click here.